In this short video, David Cantor explains 2nd Offense Super Extreme DUI Penalties in Arizona:

 What is a Super Extreme DUI?
 Technically, in Arizona, we have an Extreme DUI, which is Blood Alcohol Content (BAC) of .15 up to .199, but there’s an enhancement provision in the statute: if you have a .20 BAC or above, according to A.R.S. §28-1382(D)(1) that’s called a Super Extreme DUI.
 Additionally, if you have a DUI with .20 BAC or higher, and you have one prior DUI in the last seven years, then you are subject to these following consequences and mandatory minimum penalties:

-So, if you are stopped and convicted of your Second Offense Super Extreme DUI A.R.S. §28-1382(D)(1), then served your 6 months jail time, paid your $14,500 in jail costs and another $4,600 in fines, and said “I will just take the bus,” it will still cost you $21,684 over the next 3 years.
+So, if you are stopped and convicted of your Second Offense Super Extreme DUI A.R.S. §28-1382(D)(1), then served your 6 months jail time, paid your $18,500 in jail costs and another $3,300 or more in fines, and said “I will just take the bus,” it will still cost you $21,800 over the next 3 years.
 And if you do want to drive and decide to get insurance, add $9,000 on top of that.
-Now you’re up to $30,000, this is very serious stuff!
+Now you’re past $30,000, this is very serious stuff!
 Other repercussions: if you have a CDL, it will be gone, if you’re a doctor, nurse, pilot, lawyer, if you have a real estate license, if you’re a government or military, you will probably lose your job, lose your clearance, and lose your professional status.

 Please visit our Case Victories section and you’ll see that we’ve handled thousands of these and many times we can prevent admission of the prior conviction, which means 180 days drops down to 45 days.
 Not only blow up the prior, but potentially reduce a super extreme or an extreme DUI to a regular DUI.
 Now jail time drops all the way down to 1 day in jail.
 Our firm has done this numerous times.
 So, if this applies to you, or a loved one, go to our site, fill out a contact form or give us a call at (602) 307-0808 and we will set-up a free initial consultation with you.
 Give us a call and we’ll take good care of you.